anssilaitila/contact-list/README.txt

 * Send email to all contacts or contacts in a specific group
 * Import contacts from CSV file
 * Customize fields in any way: change titles and hide specific fields from public form or admin area
+* Request contacts to update their contact info

 Contact author [here](https://anssilaitila.fi/).